US probes Tesla Autopilot, steering wheels that can come off - KESQ

 NHTSA has been scrutinizing Teslas more intensely in the past year, seeking several recalls and opening investigations.

-Earlier Wednesday, the agency posted documents revealing that it’s investigating steering wheels that can detach from the steering column on as many as 120,000 Model Y SUVs.
+Earlier Wednesday, the agency posted documents revealing an investigation of steering wheels that can detach from the steering column on as many as 120,000 Model Y SUVs.

-The agency said it received two complaints in which 2023 Model Ys were delivered to customers with a missing bolt that holds the wheel to the steering column.
-A friction fit held the steering wheels on, but they separated when force was exerted while the SUVs were being driven.
+The agency said it received two complaints in which 2023 Model Ys were delivered to customers with a missing bolt holding the wheel to the steering column.
+A friction fit held the steering wheels on, but they separated when force was exerted as the SUVs were driven.

 The agency says in documents posted on its website Wednesday that both incidents happened while the SUVs had low mileage on them.

-In one complaint filed with NHTSA, an owner said he was driving with his family on Route 1 in Woodbridge, New Jersey, when the steering wheel suddenly came off on Jan.
+In one complaint filed with NHTSA, an owner said he was driving with his family in Woodbridge, New Jersey, when the steering wheel suddenly came off on Jan.
 29, five days after the vehicle was purchased.
-The owner wrote that there were no cars behind him, and he was able to pull toward the road divider.
+The owner wrote that he was able to pull toward the road divider.
 There were no injuries.

 It was a “horrible experience,” the car’s owner, Prerak Patel, told The Associated Press.
 He said he was in the freeway’s left lane when the steering wheel came off and was lucky the road was straight and he was able to stop the car at the divider.

-Messages were left seeking comment from Tesla, which is based in Austin, Texas, and has disbanded its media relations department.
+Messages were left seeking comment from Tesla, which is based in Austin, Texas.

 At first a Tesla service center gave Patel a cost estimate of $103.96 to repair the problem.
 The service center apologized in what appear to be text messages posted on Twitter.